 There is very good tourist information in Reykjavik, I went to the office here: https://www.whatson.is/ and if you want to see things more cheaply they should be able to advise you well if you tell them what kinds of things you want to see.

-Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money. about 1 month ago
+Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money.
+4 months ago

 There is no cheap way to see Iceland.
 If you go, plan to spend a lot of money.
 I just got back from Iceland, did the Golden Circle & then the Ring Toad.
-Very nice trip but don't bother going if money is a concern. about 1 month agoAnswered by Al via WorldNomads.com
+Very nice trip but don't bother going if money is a concern.
+4 months agoAnswered by Al via WorldNomads.com